-1. Must be a full-time student-defined as 12 or more academic hours or enrolled full-time as a Career-Tech student

-2. Freshman student-defined as having completed 23 or less hours or enrolled as a first-year student of a Career-Tech program

-4. Must not be on academic probation, disciplinary probation or residence hall dismissal

-5. Must be a female student

-6. It is advisable that the student check with responsible college officials at their respective campus to ensure their nomination before posting election signs
+- 1. Must be a full-time student-defined as 12 or more academic hours or enrolled full-time as a Career-Tech student - 2.
+Freshman student-defined as having completed 23 or less hours or enrolled as a first-year student of a Career-Tech program - 3.
+Cumulative GPA of 3.0 or higher - 4.
+Must not be on academic probation, disciplinary probation or residence hall dismissal - 5.
+Must be a female student - 6.
+It is advisable that the student check with responsible college officials at their respective campus to ensure their nomination before posting election signs